microsoft/BotBuilder-Samples/experimental/adaptive-dialog/csharp_dotnetcore/05.multi-turn-prompt/README.md

   - Select `MultiTurnPromptBot.csproj` file
   - Press `F5` to run the project

+## To debug adaptive dialogs
+- You can install and use [this visual studio code extension][extension] to debug Adaptive dialogs.

 ## Testing the bot using Bot Framework Emulator

 [Bot Framework Emulator](https://github.com/microsoft/botframework-emulator) is a desktop application that allows bot developers to test and debug their bots on localhost or running remotely through a tunnel.